“Caring With Comfort and Dignity for Improved Quality of Life"

 Palliative care is often confused with hospice care.
 Hospice care is a type of palliative care specifically meant for those approaching the last stages of life, when curative treatment is no longer sought.
 Palliative care can help at any stage of serious illness.
 It can be initiated from the time of diagnosis to advanced disease and is often given alongside a curative treatment plan.

 The goal of palliative care is to relieve the pain, symptoms and stress of any serious illness.
 It is appropriate at any age and at any point in your illness.
-St, Catherine of Siena Hospital's specially trained staff are here to help you physically, emotionally and spiritually.
+St, Catherine of Siena Medical Center's specially trained staff are here to help you physically, emotionally and spiritually.

 St. Catherine of Siena's Palliative Care Consultation Team: